-If you are selecting a new primary care doctor and want to continue with this specialist, you must schedule an appointment so that the primary care doctor can decide whether to treat the condition directly or refer you back to the specialist.
+If you are selecting a new primary care doctor, you must schedule an appointment so the primary care doctor can decide whether to treat the condition directly or refer you back to the specialist.

 Hospital care

 If you require hospitalization, your primary care doctor or authorized specialist will make the necessary arrangements and continue to supervise your care.